davide-marino00/PBI_DOCS/refac.md

 Here's a breakdown of what it does:

 1. **TODAY()**: This function retrieves the current date.
-For example, if today is October 15, 2023, this function will return that date.
+For example, if today is October 10, 2023, this function will return that date.

 2. **WEEKNUM()**: This function takes a date as input and returns the week number of that date within the year.
-The week number is typically calculated based on the first week of the year, which can vary depending on the system used (e.g., whether the week starts on Sunday or Monday).
+The week number is typically calculated starting from the first week of the year.

-So, when you combine these two functions, `WEEKNUM(TODAY())` calculates which week of the year it currently is.
+So, when you combine these two functions, `WEEKNUM(TODAY())` effectively tells you which week of the year it is right now.

-### In Business Terms:
+For example, if today is October 10, 2023, and it falls in the 41st week of the year, this expression will return the number 41.

-This measure helps businesses understand which week of the year they are currently in.
-This can be useful for reporting, planning, and analyzing performance on a weekly basis.
-For example, if a company wants to track sales or activities week by week, knowing the current week number allows them to compare performance against previous weeks or set targets for the current week.
+In business terms, this measure can be useful for reporting and analysis purposes, such as tracking weekly performance, sales, or any other metrics that are evaluated on a weekly basis.
+It helps organizations understand where they stand in the current week of the year.

 **`Dax_EmpCount_Approved`**